benfrick/docs-portfolio/src/commerce/search/api_search.md

 <!--
 See Bitbucket (link to .md in APID repository) for version history of this document.
 Author: Jane Moore
-SME Consultants: Jeremy Myrland, Cameron Hinkle
+SME Consultants: Jeremy Myrland, Cameron Hinkle, Patti Cousins -->
--->

 <div class="guide-nav-container">